jimlind/tivo-php/README.md

 sudo make
 sudo make install
 ```
-Alternately, there is a compressed binary in /tivo-php/files/ for /usr/local/bin/
+Alternately, there is a compressed binary (compiled for 64-bit Trusty) in the /tivo-php/files/ directory.
+It can be easily installed by copying the binary to /usr/local/bin/